This website may contain affiliate links and we may be compensated (at no cost to you!).

 6. Skyline Drive

-One of the last stops on our tour was to drive up the famous Skyline Drive!
+One of the last stops on our the Colorado Jeep tour that we booked was to drive up the famous Skyline Drive.

 This historic road sits about 9 miles west of Canon City with direct access from Highway 50.